grommunio/gromox/doc/glossary.rst

 	intrinsic mailbox.)

 Private Store
 	A type of mailbox.
-In Gromox, this is prepopulated by gromox-mkprivate with about 19 undeletable essential folders, e.g. Top of Information store, Inbox, Outbox, etc.
+In Gromox, a private store is prepopulated by gromox-mkprivate with about 19 undeletable essential folders, e.g. Top of Information Store (IPM_SUBTREE), Inbox, Outbox, etc.

-	Though stores could exist individually (after all, they have MailboxGUID, DatabaseGUID, StoreGUID to be referenced), each store is generally tied from and to one user object (and thus exactly one ESSDN), because utilizing a username is so much more convenient for humans than a GUID.
+Delegate Store
+	A term used in Exchange to denote private stores which are not the default store.

 Public Store
 	A type of mailbox.
-Each user can have at most one public store linked, because the way they are opened in MSMAPI is by specifying the user's ESSDN.

-	In Exchange, there is a ``cn=PUBS`` user in MSAD for owning the store.
-	It has no associated ESSDN (thus is invisible in Groupware), though it does have an SMTP address of its own.
-In MFCMAPI, one can observe that ``PR_STORE_ENTRYID`` contains: ``ServerShortName=PUBS@example.com``,
-	``MailboxDN=/o=foo/cn=user15``, ``SmtpAddress=PUBS@example.com``,
-	whereby user15 is whatever you used to logon with.
-Messages to ``PUBS@domain.com`` are ignored.

-	In Gromox, public stores are owned by/tied to Gromox domain objects.
-	The schema for domain objects is separate from user objects, and there is no SMTP address nor ESSDN assigned.
-Though one can observe ``public.folder.root@example.com`` in ``PR_STORE_ENTRYID``, this is
-	just a placeholder for Autodiscover/MSMAPI.
-When working with Gromox command-line utilities, only the domain name is used, sometimes as ``example.com``, sometimes as ``@example.com``.

-	Each domain can have at most one public store.
-The SQLite database underlying a Gromox public store is slightly different from a private store, e.g. it has tables to track read states per user.
+Because entryids in MSMAPI make reference to a public store using a *private* user's identity, at most one public store can be associated with one user.

+	In Exchange, each public store has an MSAD user object and ESSDN/LegacyDN, as well as a (admin-pickable) Service Principal Name/mail address (even though that mail address is not enabled).

+	In Gromox, public stores are owned by Gromox domain objects (not Gromox user objects).
+The schema for domain objects is separate from user objects.
+The SPN is fixed to public.folder.root@<domain>.
+Public stores are prepopulated by gromox-mkpublic with a few undeleteable essential folders, e.g. IPM_SUBTREE, IPM_NON_SUBTREE.
+The sqlite database schema is different, e.g. it has tables to track read states per user.
+Some Gromox command-line utilities require the use of ``@example.com``, others as ``example.com`` when referencing a domain's public store.

 Non-default store
 	Refers to any store that is not the user's home store, e.g. public